bigskysoftware/htmx/www/docs.md

 If you want to select a subset of the response HTML to swap into the target, you can use the [hx-select](/attributes/hx-select) attribute, which takes a CSS selector and selects the matching elements from the response.

+#### Preserving Content During A Swap

+If there is content that you wish to be preserved across swaps (e.g. a video player that you wish to remain playing even if a swap occurs) you can use the [hx-preserve](/attributes/hx-preserve) attribute on the elements you wish to be preserved.

 ### <a name="parameters"></a> [Parameters](#parameters)

 By default, an element that causes a request will include its value if it has one.
 If the element is a form it